Available student project - Topological Crystallography: Graphs and surfaces with symmetry

 Mathematically, this is related to the question of what is a “natural” tiling of space associated with a periodic framework.
 This might be a tiling by solid 3-dimensional blocks, but a highly porous framework is often better modelled as sitting on a periodic surface embedded in space.
 This project will examine the deep mathematical questions behind this idea to clarify connections between spatial and surface tilings, and answer outstanding questions such as why two of the simplest periodic frameworks (dia and srs) appear not to have simple surface embeddings.

-The project will draw on the mathematical fields of graph theory, discrete symmetry groups, discrete and differential geometry, and algebraic topology.
+The project will draw on the mathematical fields of graph theory, discrete symmetry groups, low-dimensional topology.

 This research project can be tailored to suit students of the following type(s)

 - Phd or MPhil